Catahoula Leopard Dog

 With an eye towards function over form, Catahoulas have a remarkably varied appearance in coat and eye color, but all share that strong, watchful, working disposition that makes them so handy in herding and hunting.

-Originally called the Catahoula leopard cur, the “leopard” descriptor is a reference to the spotted—or merle—pattern the majority of the breed has.
+Originally called the Catahoula leopard cur, the "leopard" descriptor is a reference to the spotted—or merle—pattern the majority of the breed has.
 That was the name they were developed under when the Catahoula Leopard Cur Association was created in 1976 to help standardize breeding practices and develop the breed standard for kennel club recognition.
-The name was formally changed to Catahoula leopard dog in 1979, when the breed was adopted as the official State Dog of Louisiana.
-In 1996, the breed was accepted into the American Kennel Club’s (AKC) Foundation Stock Service, but as of 2020 the Catahoula leopard dog has not met the requirements for AKC registration and is not eligible for AKC events.
+The name was formally changed to Catahoula leopard dog in 1979 when the breed was adopted as the official State Dog of Louisiana.
+In 1996, the breed was accepted into the AKC's Foundation Stock Service.
 The breed was recognized by the United Kennel Club in 1995.

-- Piglet is a Catahoula leopard dog who, with her owner her owner, Lori Wells, of Lancaster, Calif., was recognized by the AKC for their search and rescue prowess.
+- Piglet is a Catahoula leopard dog who, with her owner her owner, Lori Wells, of Lancaster, Calif., was recognized by the AKC for her search and rescue prowess.